-Call for Expressions of Interest to establish three rural, regional and remote clinical trial support units opening early in the new year
+Call for Expressions of Interest to establish three rural, regional and remote clinical trial support units are now open

-NSW Ministry of Health invites local health districts (NSW) and health services (ACT) covering MMM3-7 populations to apply for funding to establish and implement a R3CTSU in one of three clusters – the northern, western or southern NSW/ACT cluster, which is representative of the local health districts (NSW)/health services (ACT) within these areas.
+NSW Ministry of Health invites local health districts (NSW) and health services (ACT) covering MMM3-7 populations to apply for funding to establish and implement a R3CTSU in up to three clusters covering the northern, western, and southern NSW/ACT region.
+Each cluster must be representative of all local health districts (NSW) and health services (ACT) within these regions.

 NSW Health will determine the funding amount awarded based on several factors, including but not limited to population size, clinical trial portfolio, perceived growth and clinical trial support unit staffing required.

 The Expression of Interest (EOI) must be led by a Research Director at an eligible host organisation or a clinical trials champion nominated by an eligible host organisation in collaboration with local health districts (NSW)/ health services (ACT) within the cluster.
 The Research Director or clinical trials champion will drive and oversee the development and operationalisation of the R3CTSU, reporting to clinicaltrialsNSW.

 - NSW local health districts covering MMM3-7 populations

 - ACT health services supporting MMM3-7 populations

 The R3CTSU can be co-located across the local health districts (NSW)/ health services (ACT) covering the cluster.

 The R3CTSU must support all local health districts (NSW)/ health services (ACT) within the cluster.